STAR - Students Teaching Attitudes of Respect

 Currently, the program serves thirteen school districts across NW Minnesota including:

 STAR Advisor Resources

-A team of six students and an adult advisor from their school attend a session in the fall with five other schools.
+A team of students and an adult advisor from their school attend a session in the fall with other schools.
 The two-day overnight sessions are held at Concordia Language Villages near Bemidji, MN.
 Students learn leadership skills and are introduced to ways of presenting social emotional learning topics to others.
 Peacemaker Resources staff members and several young adults provide guidance and positive role modeling.

 If you are a current STAR Advisor, use the button below to access the reporting forms, advisor manual, and other resources.

 The Northwest Minnesota Foundation will no longer be subsidizing this program as of the 2018/2019 school year.
 Contact Barb at Peacemaker Resources to find out more about costs and possible funding sources to assist your school in participating in this program.